 MLB Trade Ideas Based on Latest News, Rumors and Speculation

-Here are three MLB trade scenarios based on actual need and published rumors from the last week.
+To that end, here are three MLB trade scenarios based on actual need and published rumors from the last week.

-The following proposals are nothing more than speculation.
+As a standard note, the following proposals are nothing more than speculation.
 The point here is to build a trade based on someone else's written or spoken word.

 They are balanced deals that are fair for each team, taking into consideration each franchise's strengths and weaknesses.
 They are also independent of one another.
 Each trade presented is a singular move and does not take into account any of the other proposals put forward.